Updated December 2020

-During his early years in Plainfield Township, Diel appears several times in the records of the Northampton County Orphan’s Court.
-In 1763 and 1767, he served on panels reporting on the estates of deceased residents of the township.
+Diel appears to have been a respected member of the community who was given important tasks by county authorities.
+In 1763 and 1767, the Northampton County Orphan’s Court appointed him to report on the estates of deceased residents of the township.
+In 1767, he was also appointed tax collector for Plainfield Township.
 In 1778, he is listed as “next friend” when Christian Stout was appointed guardian of two children of Joseph Stout.
 (12)

 Finally, Dietrich also received a farm hand to help, as the deed states: “I give to my son Richard Bauer two years Servitude more or less of his Brother John Bauer, which is to be compleated & Ended when my said son John arrives to the full age of Twentyone years old and not Before.”

 During the Revolution, Diel’s sons served in the Northampton County militia.
 His DAR file says he swore an oath of allegiance to the Colonies; however, his name could easily be mistaken for that of that of Dielman Bauer, who is believed to be Diel’s eldest son.
 (15)